Opening times

 Open Thursday to Monday during the 2026 visitor season: 10am–5pm from 26 March to 30 September, then 10am–4pm from 1 October to 26 October.
 Closed Tuesdays and Wednesdays.

-Best for Families with primary-age children, older children and teens who enjoy castle rooms, gardens, history and a structured heritage visit
+Best for Families with primary-age children, older children and teens who enjoy castles, gardens, Downton Abbey connections, historic interiors and a structured heritage stop rather than hands-on play

 Opening times